 Adventurer ~ Dog Lover ~ Educator

 Every year since 1998 Aliy has raced either the Yukon Quest International Sled Dog Race or the Iditarod.
 She has reached the finish line every time.
 In the year 2000, Aliy won the Yukon Quest -- "The World's Toughest Sled Dog Race."
-Following that win, she switched her focus to the Iditarod and has completed "The Last Great Race" fourteen consecutive years.
+Following that win, she switched her focus to the Iditarod and has completed "The Last Great Race" fifteen consecutive years.
 Her best finish in the Iditarod is 2nd place -- three years in a row!
 (2012,2013 and 2014)

 Throughout Aliy's career, she has been awarded numerous titles.
 Two of her most treasured awards are: the Yukon Quest's "Spirit of the North Award" -- awarded to her in 1999 -- and the Iditarod's "Humanitarian Award" for supreme care of her dogs -- awarded to her in both 2005 and 2011.